commandus/wpn/README.md

 ./wpn -m -k "AIzaSyAyz-oVjsfRNK53XA6o9DVHN9ZNAaHOfxw" -e 246829423295 -t Subject -b Body -i "https://commandus.com/favicon.ico" -a "https://commandus.com" -J "https://ikfia.wpn.commandus.com/app/token?accesskey=2117177"
 ```

-If the -J option is specified, the list is padded, that is, you can specify the recipient tokens in both the command line and the file (web resource).
+If the -J option is specified, the list is padded, that is, you can specify the recipient's FCM tokens in both the command line and the file (web resource).

 If you specify the -J option wpn 'll open the file.
 If it can not be opened for reading, or if it is empty, wpn tries to download web resource from the network.